xiaobaZeo/xiaobaZeo/README.md

 ## About me
 I focus on full-stack development and am passionate about turning ideas into feasible technical solutions.
 I have previously participated in a mini-program project with over 20,000 daily active users, where I built the project from scratch and was responsible for the development of several key modules.

-## Project Experience

-### WebCampus
-I was fully involved in and responsible for both the frontend and backend development of the WeChat mini-program.
-The project included multiple business modules, such as user authentication, a second-hand marketplace, and forum topic publishing.

-## Educational Experience
-My major is Computer Science and Technology, and during my time at university, I combined theoretical knowledge with practical project experience.
-This mini-program project has given me a deep understanding of all aspects of system development, from requirement analysis to online operation and maintenance, providing me with valuable experience.

 ## Contact Information
 - 📧 Email：xiaobazeo@gmail.com